aws-samples/eks-hybrid-examples/network-disconnections/README.md

 # EKS Hybrid Nodes Network Testing

-This repository contains the setup and test procedures used to test EKS Hybrid Nodes through network disconnections as detailed in the EKS Best Practices Guide.
+This directory contains the setup and test procedures used to test EKS Hybrid Nodes through network disconnections as detailed in the EKS Best Practices Guide.

 ## Contents